nicogravel/UNICOG_ResearchLog/docs_local/source/index.rst

 If reflecting on this wasn't already challenging, the so-called *Sufficiency and Necessity Principle* then came to mind.
 I remember having heard about it some years ago during a talk about the integration of causality in enactive approaches by `Shaun Gallagher <https://en.wikipedia.org/wiki/Shaun_Gallagher>`_.
 One of these concepts often discussed in the context of practical inference of causality.
 The principle is based on the idea that if a certain variable is necessary for a certain outcome, then the absence of that variable will lead to the absence of the outcome.
 On the other hand, if a variable is sufficient for an outcome, then the presence of that variable will lead to the presence of the outcome, as shown in the following diagram:

-For a clear and succinct explanation of its limitations, I recommend the following the recent article by Grace Lindsay on The Transmitter: `Claims of necessity and sufficiency are not well suited for the study of complex systems <https://thetransmitter.substack.com/p/the-sufficiency-and-necessity-principle>`_.
 |

 .. image:: /figures/Eaton_1985.png